콘텐츠로 이동

 JPA Entity Relationships

-Complete guide to JPA/Hibernate entity relationship mappings
+Practical guide to representative JPA/Hibernate entity relationship mappings

 Relationship Types